CLASSICAL SALON DIRECTOR

 A former Volunteers Coordinator and Head Coach for Manhattan Special Olympics and a former longtime faculty of Summertrios, Bennington Chamber Music Conference, Hoff-Barthelson Music School and the Mannes College of Music, Mr. Oei is a faculty member of the Alaria Chamber Music Program.
 He is a member of the Alaria Chamber Ensemble, which has presented an annual Weill Recital Hall series for over three decades.

-Newly appointed the NY Concert Director of the New York Classical Music Society Mr. Oei lives in New York City with his wife, violinist Eriko Sato, and until recently, their beloved pitbull Marian.
+Newly appointed the NY Concert Director of the New York Classical Music Society Mr. Oei lives in NYC with his wife, violinist Eriko Sato, and their Shepherd/Husky mix Mama Bear.